mahmoudrabie/agentic-ai/README.md

 ## 🌟 Overview

 A curated knowledge hub on Agentic AI, featuring the best projects, research, and resources.
-This repository serves as a comprehensive collection of cutting-edge advancements across 25+ specialized domains—from Healthcare and Reasoning to Security and Ethics.
-Each section provides direct links to detailed LinkedIn posts offering insights into autonomous AI systems and their real-world applications.
+This repository currently spans 24 specialized domains—from Healthcare, Vision, and Software Engineering to Security, Robotics, Ethics & Safety, and more.
+Each domain page links to focused posts and references that highlight practical agentic techniques, frameworks, and real-world applications.

 ## 📚 Research Fields